Systems for Nuclear Auxiliary Power: SNAP-27

 Five SNAP-27 units provided electric power for the Apollo Lunar Surface Experiments Packages (ALSEP) left on the Moon by Apollo 12, 14, 15, 16, and 17.
 The SNAP-27 power supply weighed about 20 kilograms, was 46 cm long and 40.6 cm in diameter.
 It consisted of a central fuel capsule surrounded by concentric rings of thermocouples.
 Outside of the thermocouples was a set of fins to provide for heat rejection from the cold side of the thermocouple.
 Each of the SNAP devices produced approximately 75 W of electrical power at 30 VDC.
 The energy source for each device was a rod of plutonium-238 providing a thermal power of approximately 1250 W. This fuel capsule, containing 3.8 kg of plutonium-238 in oxide form (44,500 Ci or 1.65 PBq), was carried to the Moon in a separate fuel cask attached to the side of the Lunar Module.
 The fuel cask provided thermal insulation and added structural support to the fuel capsule.
 On the Moon, the Lunar Module pilot removed the fuel capsule from the cask and inserted it in the RTG.

 These stations transmitted information about moonquakes and meteor impacts, lunar magnetic and gravitational fields, the Moon's internal temperature, and the Moon's atmosphere for several years after the missions.
-After ten years, a SNAP-27 still produced more than 90% of its initial output of 75 watts.
+After ten years, a SNAP-27 produced more than 90% of its initial output of 75 watts.

 The fuel cask from the SNAP-27 unit carried by the Apollo 13 mission currently lies in 20000 ft of water at the bottom of the Tonga Trench in the Pacific Ocean.
 This mission failed to land on the Moon, and the lunar module carrying its generator burnt up during re-entry into the Earth's atmosphere, with the trajectory arranged so that the cask would land in the trench.
 The cask survived re-entry, as it was designed to do, and no release of plutonium has been detected.
 The corrosion resistant materials of the capsule are expected to contain it for 10 half-lives (870 years).